 Click the plus sign below to learn more about each assessment:

 The Kindergarten Readiness Screener is administered to incoming kindergarten students to assist in determining a student’s readiness in beginning Kindergarten.
 The readiness skills assessed are vocabulary, letter identification, visual discrimination, phonemic awareness, comprehension and interpretation and mathematical knowledge.

-ASQ stands for Ages & Stages Social-Emotional Questionnaire.
-The ASQ has been used for more than 20 years to make sure children are developing well.
-We ask all parents of incoming kindergarteners to complete tthis survey to help provide the district with a more complete picture of the child at the time of kindergarten entry.
-This 36-question survey will ask about your child's behavior with regard to self-regulation, compliance, communication, adaptive functioning, autonomy, affect, and interaction with people.
-ASQ-3 can help identify your child’s strengths as well as any areas where your child may need support.
+ASQ:SE-2 stands for Ages & Stages Questionnaires®: Social-Emotional, Second Edition (ASQ®:SE-2) .
+The ASQ:SE has been used for more than 20 years to help children reach their fullest potential during their most most informative early years.
+We ask all parents of incoming kindergarteners to complete this questionnaire to help provide the district with a more complete picture of the child at the time of kindergarten entry.
+This 39-question survey will ask about social-emotional development and behavior.
 As a parent or caregiver, you are the best source of information about your child.
-That’s why ASQ-3 questionnaires are designed to be filled out by you.
+That’s why ASQ®:SE-2 questionnaire is designed to be filled out by you.
 You will only need 10–15 minutes.
 It’s that quick and easy.